Fuoad-Ibrahim/Cypress/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Fuoad-Ibrahim/Cypress)

-Cypress is a simulation desktop application which allows users to report hazards witnessed on the roads of Toronto.
+Cypress is a desktop application which simulates a reporting service.
+With Cypress, users can report hazards witnessed on the roads of Toronto.

+Programs and tools used:
+- Python
+- PyQt5
+- Qt Designer
+- MySQL

 ## As a user